syncfusion-content/maui-docs/MAUI/Calendar/getting-started.md

 The selection details can be obtained by using the [SelectionChanged](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_SelectionChanged) event of the calendar.
 It returns `CalendarSelectionChangedEventArgs`, which holds the details about the selected date or range.

-The following code shows the Calendar with `Multiple` as the Selection mode.
+The following code explains how to show the Calendar with `Multiple` as the Selection mode.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}